Ten next steps for new members of the UK Jisc ORCID consortium

 Support is available through the Jisc UK ORCID consortium support team as a first port of call, with assistance from ORCID and the wider community.

 - Please contact us through the helpdesk email@example.com as a first port of call stating that your query relates to ORCID, and your email will be routed to the dedicated ORCID consortium support staff.

-- We offer all new joining members the opportunity for a one to one consultation by phone to consider their next steps and immediate support needs and to learn about their plans.
-Please contact the Jisc helpdesk (email as above) when you are ready to have this consultation and a convenient time will be arranged (times available are on Monday, Tuesday or Wednesday).
-All the support options and contact details are found on the support page.
+- We offer all new members the opportunity for a 1:1 consultation by phone to consider their next steps and immediate support needs and to learn about your plans.
+Please contact the Jisc helpdesk (email as above) when you are ready to have this consultation and a convenient time will be arranged (times available are between Monday and Thursday).

 - ORCID’s general member support website

 Plan your ORCID integration strategy and wider implementation

 Below is a selection of useful resources to help you understand how to use ORCID and what your integration options are.
 This will help to inform your decisions about how to integrate ORCID into your systems and workflows.
 You need to consider both implementation and promotional aspects in the roll-out of ORCID at your institution.

 - All About Flow – a blog by Josh Brown of ORCID on how ORCID works with CRIS software and other data sources so that systems can work together

 - A decision tree to help your strategic planning produced by the Jisc support team

 - Jisc/ARMA pilot checklist – this provides guidance in the form of lessons learnt and recommendations to help with strategy and decision making